anhtran192/Data-Scientist-Capstone/blog-post.md

 **Conclusion**

-Reflection
-This project provided valuable insights into user behavior and the factors contributing to churn.
+Reflection: This project provided valuable insights into user behavior and the factors contributing to churn.
 One of the main challenges was handling the imbalanced dataset and ensuring that the model generalizes well.

-Improvement
-Future work could include:
+Improvement - Future work could include:

 Incorporating more advanced feature engineering.
 Exploring additional machine learning models such as Gradient Boosting Machines or Neural Networks.